chand1012/blog/drafts/BuyingOnCarvana.md

 # Registration.

 Now this is where Carvana needs to update their site with more information on.
-There was no information about registration
+There was no information about registration on their site and I had to wait